Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Discussion

 Stars with more massive H-rich layers than our modeled progenitors, such as supergiants in wide binaries that undergo Case C mass transfer \citep{ercolino2024,matsuoka2024}, can lose mass on timescales compatible with those suggested by observed late-time radio emission.
 While this process can lead to H-rich CSM at large distances, stable case C Roche-lobe overflow alone is not likely to fully remove the supergiant envelope, such that a H-poor SNe ensues upon core-collapse.
 Low-metallicity stripped stars can also retain up to a few$\,\times\, 0.1\, M_{\odot}$ of H-rich envelope until as late as core He depletion \citep{Gotberg17,laplace2020}; thus, their binary interactions on core carbon burning timescales may also produce H-rich CSM, while resulting in a H-poor SN.
 However, the effect of metallicity is less relevant to events hosted in near-solar regions \citep[e.g. SN 2014C and SN 2004dk,][]{Ganss22}.

 In some cases, Case C mass transfer in a wide binary system can be unstable and lead to common envelope ejection of the supergiant's envelope.
-Common envelope would naturally lead to detached H-rich CSM and H-poor SNe, provided that the bulk of the envelope can be unbound with velocities of $10$--$100$ km s$^{-1}$.
+Common envelope would naturally lead to detached H-rich CSM and H-poor SNe, provided that the bulk of the envelope mass $M_{\rm CE}$ can be unbound with velocities of $v_{\rm CSM}\sim 10$--$100$ km s$^{-1}$ at $\sim 10^4$ yrs before core-collapse.
+This can form a shell with a density of $\sim 10^{-19}$--$10^{-18}\, \mathrm{g}\, \mathrm{cm}^{-3} \left(M_{\rm CE}/10 M_{\odot}\right) \left(v_{\rm CSM}/10\, \mathrm{km}\, \mathrm{s}^{-1}\right)^{-3}$, depending on the shell width.
 This possibility was suggested for SN 2014C, which displayed H$\alpha$ emission at a later phase \citep[e.g.,][]{Margutti17,Brethauer22,orlando2024}.
 The outcomes of binary systems undergoing this process and the morphology of the resultant CSM strongly depend on uncertain common envelope physics \citep[e.g.,][]{lau2022a,lau2022b,ropke2023,Lau25}, but this is a promising explanation that ought to be explored further in future work.

 Another possibility to produce detached CSM is stable mass transfer ending well before the donor's core collapse, if the transferred mass is able to leave the system.
-In binaries with much larger mass ratios than considered in our work ($M_*/M_c\gg 1$), the angular momentum evolution can lead to widening of the binary, thereby potentially terminating Roche-lobe overflow well before core-collapse.
+In binaries with much larger mass ratios ($q=M_{\rm c}/M_{\rm *}$) than considered in our work, the angular momentum evolution can lead to widening of the binary \citep{tauris2006,marchant2025}, thereby potentially terminating Roche-lobe overflow well before core-collapse.
 Such binaries may moreover be more common from a population standpoint \citep[e.g.,][]{Zapartas17}, yet whether non-conservative mass transfer will manifest in such systems is also more uncertain.
 Since massive stars have shorter thermal timescales, mass transfer onto higher-mass main sequence accretors tends to be more conservative, and mass accretion at our typical rates of $\dot{M}\sim10^{-4}~M_\odot\ {\rm yr}^{-1}$ is not expected to significantly inflate the envelopes of main sequence stars with masses $\gtrsim 3~M_\odot$ \citep{Lau24}.
 However, the accreting massive stars may be spun up to large fractions of their critical rotation rates due to mass accretion, potentially leading to highly non-conservative mass transfer via rotationally-enhanced winds \citep[][and references therein]{rocha2024}.